BabakHemmatian/Illinois_Social_Attitudes/README.md

 # Illinois Social Attitudes Aggregate Corpus (ISAAC)

 This repository contains tools for the development and evaluation of the **Illinois Social Attitudes Aggregate Corpus (ISAAC)**, a comprehensive dataset of Reddit discourse from 2007 to 2023 about social groups defined by distinctions based on sexuality, race, age, ability, weight and skin-tone.
-Submissions and comments in ISAAC are being labeled using the scripts in this folder for **a variety of social-psychological variables** of interest, including moralization, sentiment, generalizations and emotions.
+Comments in ISAAC are being labeled using the scripts in this folder for **a variety of social-psychological variables** of interest, including moralization, sentiment, generalizations and emotions.

 **total corpus size: 554,464,184 posts**